martinlugton/martinlugton.github.io/_posts/2014-03-22-Best Practices & Lessons Learned from 30,000 A_B and Multivariate Tests – summary of Optimizely’s video.md

   - /best-practices-lessons-learned-30000-ab-multivariate-tests-summary-optimizely-video/
 ---

-Optimizely’s Best Practices & Lessons Learned from 30,000 A/B and Multivariate Tests video is an advert for A/B testing in general, and for Optimizely [Optimizely](https://www.optimizely.com/) as a tool for running and creating tests.
+Optimizely’s Best Practices & Lessons Learned from 30,000 A/B and Multivariate Tests video is an advert for A/B testing in general, and for [Optimizely](https://www.optimizely.com/) as a tool for running and creating tests.

 This video (no longer available) features some useful examples of multivariate tests done during the Obama campaign.
 Here’s my summary: